kwk/pgo-experiment/README.md

 ## Step 7 - Build PGO optimized LLVM

-This step is similar to step 0 i which we've build the PGO instrumented LLVM.
-Here we're taking the `llvm-merged-profdata` and use the `/usr/lib/profdata/llvm-merged.profdata` file as input for the optimization of the `llvm`, `clang` and `lld` packages.
+This step is similar to step 0 in which we've build the PGO instrumented LLVM.
+Here we're adding a buil requirement for `llvm-merged-profdata` and use the `/usr/lib/profdata/llvm-merged.profdata` file as input for the optimization of the `llvm`, `clang` and `lld` packages.

-`/usr/lib/profdata/llvm-merged.profdata`
+The resulting PGO optimized packages will be available on [kkleine/llvm-pgo-optimized](https://copr.fedorainfracloud.org/coprs/kkleine/llvm-pgo-optimized/)

 ## Open questions: